Curry Pumpkin Tarts with Rocket Dip

 - Meanwhile, beat cream cheese and caster sugar until smooth and creamy then fold in whipped cream.

 - Pour half of the cream cheese mixture over the biscuit base.
 Top with half of the mangoes then cover with remaining cheesecake mixture.
-Refrigerate until firm.
+Refrigerate until set.

 - Remove the cheesecake from fridge 15 minutes before serving.

 - To make coulis, place mango, lime juice and sugar in a blender and pulse until smooth.
-Add a little water water to bring to pouring consistency.
+Add a little water to bring to pouring consistency, if necessary.
 Arrange the remaining sliced mango on top of cheesecake and drizzle with the mango coulis.

-- Note - as mangoes can be expensive, I used 1 large can of sliced mangoes, drained, in the middle of the cheesecake and used 2 sliced fresh mangoes for the top.
-I used a small can of slice mangoes for the coulis.
-Enjoy!!
+As mangoes can be expensive, I used 1 large can of sliced mangoes, drained, in the middle of the cheesecake and used 2 sliced fresh mangoes for the top.
+I used a small can of sliced mangoes for the coulis.

-Preparation time: 30 minutes (plus several hours chilling time)
+Preparation time: 30 minutes + several hours chilling time

 Serves 8